Research and Creative Scholarship Opportunities at

 - National Music Museum

 - Disaster Mental Health Institute

 - Farber Center for Civic Leadership

 - Government Research Bureau

-IdeaFest (April 10 & 11, 2013) is a signature event that showcases both undergraduate and graduate research at USD.
+- IdeaFest - a signature event that showcases both undergraduate and graduate research at USD held annually in April.

 - Institute of American Indian Studies

 - Wegner Health Science Information Center